Lawstorant/boxflat/README.md

 # Boxflat
 Boxflat for Moza Racing.
-Control your Moza gear settings!
+Control your Moza gear settings... and more!

 <img alt="Wheelbase panel" src="screens/base.png">